CookieSource/wikijs/arm/install.md

 ## 5. Advanced
+>

-Note: You can skip the Advanced page safely and go to the next partition page.
+> Note: You can skip the Advanced page safely and go to the next partition page.
 Read this section if you want more control on what packages are installed or not installed.
+{.is-info}

 The Advanced page consists of a heirarchy of categories and packages.
 The appear collapsed by default: